Now taking consultations for surgery in 2026

 What is a Breast Lift?

-A breast lift (also known as mastopexy) is a surgical procedure designed to address breast sagging (ptosis) by reshaping and lifting the breast tissue.
-Breast lifts are a category of procedures specifically aimed at correcting sagging and improving breast position on the chest wall.
-While it doesn’t add volume, it can dramatically enhance the shape, position, and contour of the breasts.
+A breast lift (also known as mastopexy) is a surgical procedure designed to address breast ptosis by reshaping and lifting the breast tissue.
+Breast lifts are a category of procedures specifically aimed at correcting breast ptosis and improving breast position on the chest wall.
+While it doesn’t add volume, it can change the shape, position, and contour of the breasts.

 During a breast lift, the surgeon typically makes incisions around the areolas and sometimes vertically down to the breast crease.
-The procedure can also reduce areola size to improve overall breast proportions.
-The surgeon may remove excess skin to achieve a firmer, more youthful breast contour and tighten the remaining skin for better support.
-Additionally, the nipple is repositioned to a higher position on the chest wall, which improves both breast position and shape.
-If you’re seeking to combat sagging breasts, a lift can be a perfect solution to restore a youthful appearance.
+The procedure can also reduce areola size to change the overall breast proportions.
+The surgeon may remove excess skin to improve the breast contour and tighten the remaining tissue for support.
+The nipple may also be repositioned to a higher location on the chest wall to enhance breast position and shape.
+For individuals experiencing breast ptosis, a breast lift may be considered to help restore a firmer and more elevated appearance.

 • Those whose nipples point downward or sit below the breast fold or breast crease.